 - Detect abnormalities.

-This programme shares much with the National Service Framework of 2004 but provides greater detail and places an increased emphasis on the review at two to two-and-a-half years.
 The following are the most appropriate opportunities for screening tests and developmental surveillance, for assessing growth, for discussing social and emotional development with parents and children, and for linking children to early years services:

 - By the 12th week of pregnancy.